 It’s based on a short story by H.P.
 Lovecraft.
-I’m not a fan, so I glanced over the source material for background information.
+I’m not a fan (I think his stuff is as dry and boring as it is racist, and Stephen King has also pointed out how he had a tin ear for dialogue).
+But I like to be familiar with source material of adaptations, so I glanced over the original story.
 It’s from the point of view of Nameless Guy, who in the story is surveying the land for a reservoir.
 In the film, this character is named Ward (presumably after Lovecraft character Charles Dexter Ward), played by Eliot Knight, and is a visiting hydrologist (from Miskatonic University, natch).
 In the story NG is hearing an anecdote about the scary woods by Ammi (who in the movie is Ezra, a stoner who lives in the woods and is played by no other than Tommy Chong), who tells him how a meteorite hit a farm owned by Nahum, his wife Nabby, and three sons Merwin, Thaddeus, and Zenas.

 The meteorite ruins Nahum’s crops and seems to mutate the local wildlife.
 Nahum’s wife goes crazy and crawls around on all fours.
 One by one the sons disappear.
 Some of this is retained for the movie, but a lot is changed, fortunately.